 Academic Assistance Programs

-Academic Warning - Students whose cumulative GPA falls below a 2.00 for one semester will be placed on academic warning.
+Academic Warning – Students whose cumulative GPA falls below a 2.0 for one semester will be placed on academic warning.
 Students on academic warning will be expected to participate in Academic Healthy U and other services offered by the Office of Student Retention and Success.
-Students who are on academic warning will meet one-on-one with a trained graduate assistant several times throughout the semester and receive weekly emails with helpful hints and an offer of academic assistance.
+Students who are on academic warning will meet one-on-one with a trained graduate assistant several times throughout the semester and receive weekly e-mails with helpful hints and an offer of academic assistance.
 This program is designed to give students on academic warning additional support to strengthen academic study skills.

-The PASS Program provides the additional structure and support that may be necessary for student academic success.
-Participation in the PASS Program is required of students who are on first academic probation as well as students who have been dismissed for academic reasons and are subsequently readmitted.
+The PASS program provides the additional structure and support that may be necessary for student academic success.
+Participation in the PASS program is required of students who are on first academic probation as well as students who have been dismissed for academic reasons and are subsequently readmitted.